Alex9779/LoFence_Firmware/README.md

 ### Get settings commands

-These commands make the device send its settings at the next schedule uplink instead of sending the normal data uplink.
+These commands order the device to send its settings at half time between the uplink the command has been received and the next uplink (if *tdc* is greater than one minute).

 `0xFF01` --> send settings part 1